• Skip to primary navigation

 As my mom was visiting recently, she made her delicious and authentic lauki raita for dinner.
 As this raita is not something you will find in restaurants, I wanted to share the recipe with you.
 This raita is quite popular in North Indian homes, especially in Punjabi households.

-Lauki can be prepared in an Instant pot or stovetop pressure cooker.
-I used the Instant pot to boil the Lauki for this raita prep.
-Read on to know the detailed tips to not overcook lauki when making this raita.
+Lauki can be prepared in an Instant Pot or a stovetop pressure cooker.
+I used the Instant Pot to boil the Lauki for this raita prep.
+Read on to learn the detailed tips for not overcooking lauki when making this raita.

 What is Raita?

 Raita is a side dish famous in the Indian sub-continent as an accompaniment to lunch or dinner.
-It is made with whisked and creamy yogurt, and often vegetables or fruits and/or spices are added to it.
-Raita is often compared with Tzatziki, the Greek version of yogurt, but they are distinctively different with few common preparation steps.
+It is made with whisked and creamy yogurt, and often vegetables, fruits, and/or spices are added to it.
+Raita is frequently compared to tzatziki, the Greek version of yogurt, but they are distinctly different, with few common preparation steps.

 Raita helps in cooling the palate after a sumptuous meal.
 It also aids in the digestive process.